-My academic work at the Social Robotics Lab in Freiburg was mainly funded by the EU FP7 project SPENCER, which involved deploying a first-of-its-kind autonomous service robot in a crowded airport environment.
-Earlier, over a duration of 5 years in my free time, I developed a 2D real-time strategy game called Sorades – Die Befreiung, which won the Newcomer Award at the German Game Developer Award 2006.
-My other interests include photography, travelling, and aviation.
+Earlier on in my career, over a duration of 5 years in my free time, I developed in C++ a 2D real-time strategy game called Sorades – Die Befreiung, which won the Newcomer Award at the German Game Developer Award 2006.
+My further interests include photography, travelling, and aviation.

 News